bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 3. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

+Stateful components can manage state and are concerned with how things work on the page.

-Stateful component can manage state while functional components only receives props from the parent component and can not manage state.
-Functional components are concern with how data is presented on the page while stateful is concerned with how things work on the page.
+Functional components only receive props from the parent component, they can not manage state.
+Functional components are only concerned with how data is presented.

 4. Describe state.
 State is reserved for data that changes over time.
 State determines how a component renders and behaves.
 It allows for dynamic and interactive components.
 It is private and fully controlled by the component it was declared in.